-One of the best ways to improve your trading psychology is to go with the flow.
-This may seem at odds with my earlier reference to trading like a machine, but hear me out.
+One of the best ways to improve your trading is to go with the flow.
+This may seem at odds with my earlier reference to trading like a machine, but hear me out…

 Many traders make the mistake of trying to bend the market to fit their needs or desires.
-However, it doesn’t work that way.
+It doesn’t work that way.

 There are cycles to the market, and just because you like a certain sector or a certain style of trading doesn’t mean it will work in every market climate.

-Meet the market where it’s at.
+Meet the market where it is.
 During some periods, it may be smarter to take longer or shorter positions based on where the action is and what the economy is like.

 It’s also important to remember: Sometimes the best trade is no trade.

-Look at the market trends and tailor your trading in kind, rather than trying to mold the market.
+Look at the market trends and adapt your trading in kind, rather than trying to mold the market to your will.
 It’s bigger and stronger than you, and it always wins.

 Importance of Stop Orders and Mental Stops

-Having stops in place can be a great way to ease your mind during trades.
+Having a stop loss in place can be a great way to ease your mind during trades.

 A stop order is an actual order type you can place with your broker.
-With a stop order, you specify that you will buy or sell a stock if and when it reaches a certain price.
+With a stop order, you specify that you’ll buy or sell a stock if and when it reaches a certain price.
 That amount is called the stop price.
-Once the stop price has been reached, the order is executed.
+Once the stop price has been reached, the order’s executed.

-Stop orders can help stack the odds in your favor as a trader.
+Stop orders can help stack the odds in your favor.
 Of course, you never have total control of what will happen.
-However, by putting the stop order in place, you’re making an effort that can have a positive outcome for your trade.
+But by putting the stop order in place, you’re making an effort that can have a positive outcome for your trade.

-Both stop order or mental stops can help you cut your losses, so use them!
+Both stop orders and mental stops can help you cut your losses, so use them!